nanoman689/interview_questions/README.md

 number(100);
 ```

-* Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?
+### Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?
+Form most languages, global variables are considered a “bad thing”.
+JS is no different, but it probably has more severe consequences than most languages.

+Some points on why global variables are generally bad
+-It’s harder to read the code and reason about it when variables seem to appear out of thin air (but really from the global scope).
+_Anyone can update a global variable from any point in the program at any time (and from any thread if there’s more than one going).
+_General code smell - if you're too lazy to put the variable only where it needs to be then what other corners are you cutting?
+-It’s probable that you'll encounter global variable name clashes.
+Since there’s only one namespace you're more likely to double up on a variable name.

-* Why would you use something like the `load` event?
+### Why would you use something like the `load` event?
 Does this event have disadvantages?
 Do you know any alternatives, and why would you use those?

-* Explain what a single page app is and how to make one SEO-friendly.
+### Explain what a single page app is and how to make one SEO-friendly.
+What is is and is not
+-It is a Single Page Web App - Built on any number of popular javascript frameworks like Backbone.js, ember.js, or our favorite angular.js

+-It is not a single page template - Like a theme you might purchase on Theme Forest, or on wrapbootstrap.com

+-It is not an infinite scrolling site - A page that scrolls forever (infinitely, duh), like what you see on pinterest.com.
+Infinite scrolling pages use ajax to load more content when the user gets near the bottom of the page.

+To handle SRO with Angluar, you would want to use when you define your application and configure your routes file, just add a simple $locationProvider.html5Mode(true); and you're good to go.
+Angular will handle everything for you, and fall back gracefully if the browser doesn't support HTML5.

 * What is the extent of your experience with Promises and/or their polyfills?
 * What are the pros and cons of using Promises instead of callbacks?
 * What are some of the advantages/disadvantages of writing JavaScript code in a language that compiles to JavaScript?